Smart Social Reporting (to external stakeholders)

 ESG Performance | 27 February 2024

-Reporting up to management, back to the team or out to regulators and community stakeholders is often seen as a nuisance whereas taking a systematic approach and clearly identifying what information needs to be shared and for what reason makes reporting a useful tool to keep everyone informed.
-The aim needs to be making reporting as efficient and effective as possible.
+Reporting the social aspects that matter up to management, back to the team or out to regulators and community stakeholders is often seen as a nuisance whereas taking a systematic approach and clearly identifying what information needs to be shared and for what reason makes reporting a useful tool for keeping everyone informed.
+The aim needs to be making reporting as easy as possible.

 Smart Reporting reuses the same information as much as possible.
 The number of local jobs and contracts, dollars spent, community concerns raised and addressed, quantity and quality of engagement is what most people are interested in seeing.
 Smart Reporting is often simply a case of presenting differently for each audience.